mannytan/layer/README.md

 # layer
-A simple web vr experiment made from a bunch of 'layers' sliced from a sphere.
+A simple web vr experiment made from 'layers' composited from a sphere.
 Inspired from a 2017 MOMA Holiday Catalog

 ![layer](http://layer.uncontrol.com/img/layer.png)